pendulum-project/ntpd-rs/docs/man/ntp.toml.5.md

     set (the default), then logging will be completely disabled.

 `ansi-colors` = `true` | `false` (**true**)
-:   Disable ANSI escape codes in logs.
-By default, ANSI escape codes are used to
+:   Can be used to disable ANSI escape codes in logs.
+By default, ANSI escape
-    add some formatting and colors to the logs.
+    codes are used to add some colors and other formatting to the logs.

 `observation-path` = *path* (**unset**)
 :   Path where the daemon will create an observation Unix domain socket.
 This